JasonSanford/mapmyfitness-python/README.md

 * `id` - int - The unique id of the route
 * `name` - str - The name of the route
 * `description` - str - A description of the route
-* `privacy` - str - The privacy setting of the route - one of 'Private', 'Friends' or 'Pulic'
+* `privacy` - str - The privacy setting of the route - one of 'Private', 'Friends' or 'Public'
 * `distance` - float - The distance of the route in meters
 * `ascent` - float - The total ascent of the route in meters
 * `descent` - float - The total descent of the route in meters